salazarbrandon1257/Project1/README.md

         add code to the main method to demonstrate each of your methods

-Part 2

-  Create a MyStack class that uses an ArrayList to make a stack.
+2. Create a MyStack class that uses an ArrayList to make a stack.